 Computers and other technological aids are used throughout the school.
 Computing skills are taught as a discrete subject and as a means of supporting other areas of the curriculum.
 The children are encouraged to communicate ideas and information in a variety of forms, where appropriate, using equipment and computer software to enhance their learning.
 A big emphasis of the computing curriculum is e-safety.
 This is taught constantly throughout the year in all Computing lessons and links in to PSHE.

-We have 2 portable laptop trollies which consist of 30 laptops in each trolley.
-Each class has a dedicated time each week in order to deliver a desecrate lesson.
-As well as this dedicated time, there is also additional time available for all the children each week where they can access a wide variety of programs that cover all areas of the curriculum.
+We have 2 portable laptop trolleys, which consist of 30 laptops in each trolley.
+Each class has a dedicated time each week in order to deliver a discrete lesson.
+As well as this dedicated time, computing skills and practise are incorporated into other areas of the curriculum and children are given time to develop computing skills outside of the discrete Computing sessions.
 We also have 40 iPads throughout the school which are used to enhance the children’s learning.

 We encourage the children to experience computing through a variety of different topics and allow them the opportunity to share and develop their understanding.
 We have a large emphasis on e-safety which is included in every Computing lesson and our PSHE lessons.
 As well as teaching e-safety at school, we also encourage good practice at home.
 It is our school policy that both parents and children share, read, then agree to follow the E-Safety Code of Conduct.